duanshumeng/Q40_DNA_RNA/README.md

 # Q40 DNA and RNA
 The scripts related to comparing "Q40 sequencing reduces costs and enhances detection of low-frequency somatic variants"

-The scripts used to analysis datasets are saved in branch "Analysis-scripts" The scripts used to visualization are saved in branch "Visualization scripts"
+The scripts used to analysis datasets are saved in branch "Analysis-scripts"\n The scripts used to visualization are saved in branch "Visualization scripts"

 ## Software Runtime Environment/Software